$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Cat colds usually go away within a week but if the symptoms persist after a week, you should you should seek veterinary care.

-If the cat does not recover from the cold and it is left untreated, this can lead to disastrous consequences like pneumonia.
-Your vet may prescribe antibiotics if secondary bacterial infections are evident.
+If the cat does not recover from the cat cold and it is left untreated, this can lead to disastrous consequences like pneumonia.
+Your vet may prescribe antibiotics if secondary bacterial infections are evident in your cat.

-The persistence of the cold like symptoms can also be due to any underlying disease condition other than cold.
-Your vet will confirm the disease diagnosis using different blood or body secretions tests.
+The persistence of the cold like symptoms in your cat, can also be due to any underlying disease condition other than cold.
+Your vet will confirm the disease diagnosis using different blood or body secretions tests on your cat.

-Take special care of kittens and old cats because they have weaker and compromised immune systems.
-These cats are at higher risk of catching a cold and show severe symptoms as well.
+Take special care of kittens and old cats because they have weaker and possibly compromised immune systems.
+These cats are at higher risk of catching a cold and showing severe symptoms.

 If you have a cat that is immunocompromised and is showing signs of cold, make an appointment with your vet.